asterics/AsTeRICS-Grid/docs/documentation_user/13_matrix-messenger-integration.md

 The most well known provider (like GMail for mails) is run by [matrix.org](https://matrix.org/), but there are many others, see [list of matrix providers](https://servers.joinmatrix.org/) or other lists.
 For advanced users it's also possible to [set up an own "homeserver"](https://matrix.org/ecosystem/servers/) and it's even possible to [connect it with well-known messengers](https://matrix.org/ecosystem/bridges/) like WhatsApp or Signal using bridges.

-AsTeRICS Grid can be used as Matrix client, so it's possible to connect and chat with any other user in the Matrix world.
-It's also possible to chat with another user of AsTeRICS Grid.
+Asterics AAC can be used as Matrix client, so it's possible to connect and chat with any other user in the Matrix world.
+It's also possible to chat with another user of Asterics AAC.

 ## Getting started

-Follow these steps in order to be able to use Matrix within AsTeRICS Grid:
+Follow these steps in order to be able to use Matrix within Asterics AAC:
 * create an account on a Matrix server of your choice.
 The simplest is to use the web version: [Register using Element web](https://app.element.io/#/register).
-* In AsTeRICS Grid go to `Settings -> Integrations -> Matrix messenger` and click on `Configure matrix messenger`.
+* In Asterics AAC go to `Settings -> Integrations -> Matrix messenger` and click on `Configure matrix messenger`.
 It opens a dialog where it's possible to log in using the credentials you registered with earlier.

 ## Settings